alinex/node-alinex/README.md

 -------------------------------------------------

 There is no real roadmap for the time and funtionality.
-It all depends on my personal time and interests.
+It all depends on my personal time a nd interests.
 But I will give a short overview what is planned for now:

 - base development system